Section 4: Impartiality - Introduction

+The BBC is committed to achieving due impartiality in all its output.
+This commitment is fundamental to our reputation, our values and the trust of audiences.
 The term ‘due’ means that the impartiality must be adequate and appropriate to the output, taking account of the subject and nature of the content, the likely audience expectation and any signposting that may influence that expectation .

-The external activities of staff, presenters and others who contribute to our output can also affect the BBC’s reputation for impartiality.
+The external activities and public comments, for example on social media, of staff, presenters and others who contribute to our output can also affect perceptions of the BBC’s impartiality.
 Consequently, this section should be read in conjunction with Section 15: Conflicts of Interest.

 We should take account of the different political cultures and structures in different parts of the UK, and different cultural views in other communities.
 We should seek to ensure that differing main strands of argument in nations, regions and communities receive due weight and prominence in UK-wide output.